CT 8

 Of Connecticut's many unique interchanges, the Route 8 / Interstate 84 connection stands out: I-84 is double-decked as it crosses Route 8 and the Naugatuck River, and Route 8 is also double-decked just south of I-84.

-These are the only decked sections of freeway in the state.
-I-91 comes close in Hartford, but its southbound lanes remain above and to the right of the northbound lanes.
+These are the only decked sections of two-way freeway in the state, though some other areas come close.
+I-91 in Hartford is three levels at I-84, but the roadways are not on top of each other.
+Route 8 is the top layer of a vertical overlap with Route 67 in Seymour.
+SR 403, the service road at Bradley International Airport, is one-way, yet still double-decked (for arrivals and departures).
 Double-decking has been brought up as a means of widening I-95 in Fairfield County; but to many, the only advantage of that idea is the ability to say "sure it's ugly now, but at least it's not double-decked."

 Design issues